 PHOTO RESTORATION SPECIALISTS – No matter how old or damaged your photo is, ABC Photo can restore it.
-Trust your treasured original to us: it will never leave our premises.

 We also restore documents such as old letters, diplomas, wedding certificates and newspaper clippings.

 Call 724-934-1118 or visit us for a free in-store consultation and estimate.
 Each project is individually priced, and we will offer different options that fit your budget.